top of page

 Sandstone Peak and Mishe Mokwa trail in the Santa Monica Mountains.

-After the coastal trip we only had 6 more days in California.
-We planned a going away dinner with Myles and Lisa at Stuft Pizza Bar & Grill.
-It was a great way to end our stay.
+Following our coastal trip, we had just six days left in California.
+We arranged a farewell dinner with Myles and Lisa at Stuft Pizza Bar & Grill.
+It was a wonderful way to conclude our visit.

 Park Palms friends

-On the 25th we did one last hike of Hidden Palms.
-Sometime during the 26th I started to develop a cold or so I thought By the 28th, we knew it was not a cold and that was confirmed by the COVID test kit.
-I felt like crap, sore throat, cough, fever and headache.
-I wore the mask in the house since Dave was still testing negative but that changed when he tested positive on the 30th.
-Interestingly, the 30th had been our scheduled departure day.
+On the 25th, we embarked on one final hike at Hidden Palms.
+By the 26th, I began experiencing symptoms that seemed like a cold.
+However, by the 28th, it was clear it wasn't just a cold, as confirmed by the COVID test kit.
+I felt terrible, with a sore throat, cough, fever, and headache.
+I wore a mask at home since Dave was still testing negative, but that changed when he tested positive on the 30th.
+Interestingly, the 30th had been our planned departure day.

 Looks like we'll be staying longer than we anticipated.
 Fortunately, both of us had mild cases that resolved in 5 -6 days.